Deovandski/fakktion/Documents/Extra Commands.md

 ```

 # Ubuntu Server Deployment
-In order to deploy to Ubuntu Server, the following commands should be done first:
+In order to deploy an ember-cli-rails project to Ubuntu Server, the following commands should be done first:

 1. Write the following ENV variables to .profile using ```nano ~/.profile```.
  - ```SKB="XXXXXXXXXXXXXXX"```